mashraf94/Behavioral-Cloning-Project3/writeup_template.md

 3) L2 regularization
 4) Data Augmentation (brightness/flip/left-right-cameras)
 5) Early Stopping of Training
+6) Preprocessing (resizing the data and decreasing number of features)

 The model contains dropout layers in order to reduce overfitting (model.py lines 21).